MarkXtenda/animeSearch/README.md

 * HTML
 * CSS
 * JavaScript
-Features
+## Features

-A clean and modern design
+* A search bar to search for specific anime titles
-A search bar to search for specific anime titles
+* A list of popular anime shows to browse through
-A list of popular anime shows to browse through Detailed information about each show, including a synopsis and cover image, available by clicking on a show
+* Detailed information about each show, including a synopsis and cover image, available by clicking on a show
 ## How to run

 Clone the repository to your local machine